Apple's newest iPhone, featuring a dual-lens camera, better durability, new colors, and more.

 How to Buy

 The iPhone 11 is available from the Apple online store, Apple retail locations, and third-party retailers.
 The iPhone 11 is priced starting at $699 for the 64GB model.
-There's a 128GB model for $749, and a 256GB model for $849.
+There's also a 128GB model for $749, and a 256GB model for $849. iPhone 11 order ship out within a few days of when they're ordered.

 iPhone Upgrade Program customers can get an iPhone 11 for $29.12 per month for the 64GB version.
 The 128GB model costs $31.20 per month, and the 256GB version costs $35.37 per month.